worksphere

 Delve into the person you are today and sift through what contributes to your joy (and you want to nourish), teasing out the habits, patterns of thinking and energy drainers you are ready to jettison.
 Develop clarity on what really brings out the best and engages you, and what doesn’t.

 This is the time for play, for imagination and excavating old interests—holding your interests and passions to the light and evaluating how important they are to you now.
-Light the spark that ignites a new identity.
-This is the time to be bold in your intentions, and to feel the mix of excitement and trepidation as you contemplate the life you now most want to live.
+It's a time to be bold in your intentions, and to feel the mix of excitement and trepidation as you contemplate the life you now most want to live.
+From there, you get to road test your vision, one we've worked together to build from the foundation of your strengths and talents—and desires long harboured and cherished.
+You will have the support to experiment, and try on new approaches, routines and identities.

 Now that you've put a toe in the water of the life you imagined, you're bound to have a range of experiences and feelings coming up.
 Here we acknowledge and work through the obstacles and fears that hold you back from living into the life and the identity you are now ready to claim.